ttpcodes/PvPToggle/README.md

 ## Current Features (On Latest Release)

 * Adds a /pvp command and permission node to toggle PvP status.
-* Allows for other players' PvP status to be toggled via command block and console.
+* Allows for other players' PvP status to be toggled.
 * Notifies players if PvP is disabled or if a player cannot be attacked.
 * Listens for movement to prevent players from toggling PvP in a combat situation.
 * Supports translations!

-## Currently Planned

-* Rewriting code to be more efficient.
-* Adding configuration file to configure various aspects of plugin.

 ### Translations